bhuvanap/clRNG/README.md

 ﻿# clRNG Library

-clRNG 1.0 is an OpenCL library that generates uniform random numbers.
+clRNG is an OpenCL library that generates uniform random numbers.
 This library is now available as open-source on GitHub.
 The addition of the clRNG library improves the coverage of OpenCL libraries available to developers.

 ## Introduction

-clRNG provides flexibility to develop and execute the application codes by providing interfaces to both the host and the device.The interfaces to the host are developed using native C APIs.
+clRNG offers flexibility in development of application code by providing interfaces to both the host and the device.
+The interfaces to the host are developed using native C APIs.
 These interfaces appropriately allocate and initialize data structures used on the device.
-This library generates random numbers in bulk and pushes them into a buffer only on a request from the host.
 The interfaces to the devices are developed using OpenCL C and let you directly invoke the kernel interfaces from your OpenCL kernels for random number requirements.
+This library can generate random numbers in bulk with just host interfaces.

 The clRNG library generates multiple streams—sequences of random numbers— and substreams of random numbers for parallel applications and simulations.
 Currently, the library